WebAssembly/tool-conventions/Linking.md

 import nor a definition (namely, weakly-undefined function symbols), the value `0` is written out as the value of the relocation.

-`R_WEBASSEMBLY_FUNCTION_INDEX_LEB` relocations may fail to be processed, in which case linking fails.
-This occurs if there is a weakly-undefined function symbol, in which case there is no legal value that can be written as the target of any `call` instruction.
-The frontend must generate calls to undefined weak symbols via a `call_indirect` instruction.
+`R_WEBASSEMBLY_FUNCTION_INDEX_LEB` relocations shall not fail to be processed.
+In case where the function symbol is weakly-undefined, there is no function provided to the linker which can be used as the value of the relocation, and, a `call` instruction must refer to a function for the module to validate.

-`R_WEBASSEMBLY_GLOBAL_INDEX_LEB` relocations may fail to be processed, in which case linking fails.
-This occurs if there is a weakly-undefined global symbol, in which case there is no legal value that can be written as the target of any `get_global` or `set_global` instruction.
-The frontend must not weak globals which may not be defined; a definition or import must exist for all global symbols in the linked output.
+Therefore, the linker must synthesise a function which aborts at runtime, to use as the target of the relocation.
+Note that this synthetic stub _must not_ be placed in the table; a TABLE_INDEX relocation for the same function symbol must resolve to `0` (the null pointer) and not to a function table entry referencing the synthetic stub.

+`R_WEBASSEMBLY_GLOBAL_INDEX_LEB` relocations cannot fail, since global symbols must either be defined (weakly or strongly), or if undefined must be strong.
+Hence, there is always a global in the final output to use as the target of the relocation.
+(If weak undefined globals were permitted, there would be no Wasm global in the final output for the relocation to target.)

 `R_WEBASSEMBLY_MEMORY_ADDR_LEB`, `R_WEBASSEMBLY_MEMORY_ADDR_SLEB` and
 `R_WEBASSEMBLY_MEMORY_ADDR_I32` relocations cannot fail.
 The relocation's value